 One student recently asked me why he was consistently doing poorly on the reading section in the middle, the one with multiple passages.
 Keep in mind there are three reading sections.
 He found it odd that he did well on the first and last sections, but not the one in between.
 "Is that section supposed to be harder than the others?" he wondered.
 The answer is no. Question difficulty is spread equally across all three sections.
 The reason the middle section feels more difficult is because it contains multiple long passages.
 The first and last each contain just one long passage.
 When you're in the middle of the exam, with seemingly no end in sight, having to read two long and boring passages can seem like a death sentence.
 Your brain turns off and you just want it to end.

-If you haven’t practiced the mental toughness to get through it, your score will suffer.
+If you haven't practiced the mental toughness to get through it, your score will suffer.
 Focus is something you can practice, but you have to be willing to put yourself through it.
 No breaks to grab something to eat.
 No chances to check your email or watch youtube.
+You will be without your phone when you take the SAT!

 7. You've been allowed to get away with sloppy work